Frequently Asked Questions

 Q: Under this scheme I would never own the title of a my own unit - only have part ownership in the whole building.
 Isn’t it better to own the title of my unit?

 When you use bank finance to “purchase” a house, the bank owns your deed and title until the final payments are made, which can take some time.
 Then, by the time you finally reach that status, it's time to cash it in, to pay for your downsizing costs, and to fund your retirement and your death.
 Rarely do property deeds and titles get passed down to future generations, except in the case of family syndicates who are able to pull their resources together and use their assets collectively to work for them.
 In the SV model, all syndicate members - both residents and non-residents collectively own the title and deed and use it to protect the needs of everyone in the group.
 Residents can live in their apartment until they die and pass on the equity/ownership of the syndicate’s assets that they have built up, to their heirs.
 The assets of the syndicate includes the title and deeds to the complex.
-The SV model was designed by mothers to create the best possible combination of circumstances for all those involved, not to extract the greatest amount of profit out of everyone before they die and ensure that future generations get nothing.
+The SV model was designed by a group of conscientious mothers and their supporters to create the best possible combination of circumstances for all those involved, not to extract the greatest amount of profit out of everyone before they die and ensure that future generations get nothing.